-I know, a lot of people, grow up without a dad, like I did.
-But, most dads, who chose to stick around, do a lot for their children.
+I know plenty of people grow up without a dad, but many dads are there for their children do a lot for them.
 They sacrifice a lot to make sure the whole family has the things they need.
 Things like food and clothing and a roof over their heads.
 They help mother’s to get the kids to school and to church, and to other places they like to go, like sports events, or a friend’s house.

-Dad is there when you are afraid.
-When you’re sick.
-When you need answers to life’s problems, or when we just need a hug.
-Father’s Day, once a year, gives us an opportunity to say “Thank You” to dad for all the things he does for us.
+Dad is there when you’re afraid.
+When you’re sick, when you need answers to life’s problems, or when you just need a hug.
+Father’s Day, once a year, gives us an opportunity to say “Thank You” to dad for all the things he does.

 Mrs. John B. Dodd, of Washington, first proposed the idea of a “Father’s day” in 1909.
-She wanted a special day to honor her father, Civil War vet.
-William Smart.
+She wanted a special day to honor her dad, Civil War veteran, William Smart.
 His wife had died giving birth to her sixth child.
-Mr. Smart was left to raise the baby and his other five kids alone.
-After Mrs. Dodd was an adult she remembered all the sacrifices her dad had made while raising them all by himself. http://en.wikipedia.org/wiki/Father%27s_Day
+Mr. Smart was left to raise the baby and his other five children alone.
+After Mrs. Dodd was an adult she remembered all the sacrifices her dad had made while raising her and her siblings all by himself.

-Father’s Day has been around for a while and it’s a great time for dad, but it shouldn’t be only about what we will get from our sons and daughters on our special day.
-Jesus said it is more blessed to give that to receive.
+Father’s Day has been around for a while, and it’s a great time for dad, but it shouldn’t be only about what we will get from our sons and daughters on our special day.
+Jesus said, “It’s more blessed to give than to receive.”
 So Dad, see what you can give your children this Father’s Day.
-Whether they’re 2 years old or 22 or 42.
+Whether they’re 2 years old, 22 or 42.
 Give them a call.
 Give them a hug.
 Give them some extra time.
 Play a game.
-And be sure to give them your undivided attention any time they have something to say.
+Be sure to give them your undivided attention any time they have something to say.
+That’s very important.

 As dads, more often than not, we make mistakes with our children.
 That’s because we’re human.
 But our heavenly Father never makes a mistake.
 He knows what’s best for us.
 Although we don’t always agree with what He wants for us, He still knows what’s best.

-Any way, If your earthly dad is still living, go see him and spend some time with him.
+Anyway, if your dad is still living, go see him and spend some time with him.
 That’s what I did today.
-I was about to write “It’s never too late”, but some day it will be.
-No one lives forever ,and the older dad gets, the greater the chance he may not be here another year.
+I was about to write “It’s never too late”, but it just occurred to me that someday it will be.
+No one lives forever, and the older dad gets, the greater the chance he may not be here another year.

 © 2015 Teddy Lynn – All Rights Reserved